🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Glide

-Glide turns Google Sheets data into beautiful apps in minutes.
-With 400+ templates, built-in AI automation, and enterprise-grade security, it’s the fastest way to build internal business tools without code.
+Glide transforms Google Sheets data into powerful apps without any coding.
+With 400+ templates and a drag-and-drop editor, it’s the fastest way for teams to build internal tools that connect their existing data and automate daily operations.

 Glide Pricing